Re-classifying a Point Cloud in FME

 final workspace.PNG

 Run the workspace.
-The output from this transformer will look identical to the original point cloud, but the classification values for ground and low vegetation points will be classified more accurately.
+The output from this transformer will look identical to the original point cloud, but the classification of ground and low-vegetation points will be more accurate.

 final output.PNG